joshjohanning/joshjohanning.github.io/_posts/2023-02-28-security-alerts.md

   - Upon merging the PR with the package version fix, the **Dependabot Alert will automatically be closed** (**same with Code Scanning alerts**, once the code is fixed, the alert is automatically closed)
   - Not all Dependabot Alerts get created as Security Update pull requests **([there’s a limit of 10](https://docs.github.com/en/code-security/dependabot/working-with-dependabot/troubleshooting-dependabot-errors#dependabot-cannot-open-any-more-pull-requests))**, but can be slightly less than that due to various factors
   - Sometimes dependencies have a **vulnerability disclosed with no new version to update to** - in those situations you have to evaluate the risk and decide if you want to continue using that dependency or not
+  - Some ecosystems, like Python's `pip`, can show you if you are **[referencing a vulnerable code path in a dependency](https://github.blog/2022-04-14-dependabot-alerts-now-surface-if-code-is-calling-vulnerability/)**
 - Using a co-worker's **[tspascoal/dependabot-alerts-helper](https://github.com/tspascoal/dependabot-alerts-helper) scripts** to export Dependabot alerts to a CSV file
   - This can be used for further **analysis / grouping / management** of alerts, especially if you are responsible for a lot of repositories
   - The **[Security Overview](https://docs.github.com/en/enterprise-cloud@latest/code-security/security-overview/about-the-security-overview)** is great, but if you only care about specific repositories but have access to a lot of repositories, it can be a little noisy